Re-Volt-America/rva_tracks/levels/elementary2/_README_.txt

 -The cafeteria is actually a multi-purpose room.
 It includes a stage for assemblies and basketball hoops for when converted into a gym.
 -One of the cars parked near the school belongs to someone from a previous track theme of ours.
 -The bus pictured in a movie poster downtown foreshadowed the school theme.
+-The school name is accidentally the name of a famous musician.
+Perhaps the school board president is a fan :)

 ____________________________________________________